MicrosoftDocs/power-platform/power-platform/admin/working-with-environments.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: canvas
-ms.date: 11/22/2016
+ms.date: 01/19/2020
 ms.author: jimholtz
 search.audienceType:
   - maker
 search.app:
   - PowerApps
 ---
-# Working with environments and Microsoft PowerApps
+# Working with environments and Microsoft Power Apps
-With PowerApps, you can work in different environments and easily switch among them.
+With Power Apps, you can work in different environments and easily switch among them.
 For an overview of environments, see [Environments overview](environments-overview.md), which explains in detail why you use environments and how you can create and manage them.
 The scope of this article will cover the following topics on environment:

 - How to switch the environment on powerapps.com
 - How to create an app in the right environment
 - How to view an app in the right environment

 ## Switch the environment
-When you sign up and first sign in to PowerApps, it opens in a default environment, which you can identify in the upper-right corner of the page.
+When you sign up and first sign in to Power Apps, it opens in a default environment, which you can identify in the upper-right corner of the page.

 > [!div class="mx-imgBorder"]
 > ![Default environment](media/env-dropdown.png)